Lü Yi (Eastern Wu)

-Lü Yi (died 238) was an official of the state of Eastern Wu during the Three Kingdoms period of China.
+Lü Yi (died 238) was a Chinese politician of the state of Eastern Wu during the Three Kingdoms period of China.
 Highly trusted by Wu's founding emperor Sun Quan, he served as the supervisor of the audit bureau in charge of auditing and reviewing the work of all officials in both the central and regional governments.
 A harsh, cruel and treacherous man, he freely abused his powers by falsely accusing many officials of serious offences, resulting in some of them being wrongfully arrested, imprisoned and tortured.
 Among his victims, the most notable ones were the general Zhu Ju and the Imperial Chancellor Gu Yong.
 He was eventually executed in 238 after his crimes and abuses of power came to light.

 Appointment as an auditor

 There is nothing recorded in history about Lü Yi's origins and background.
 However, it is known that he served as a Gentleman Palace Writer (中書郎; an imperial secretary) in the Eastern Wu government during the reign of Sun Quan, the founding emperor of Wu.
 Sun Quan highly trusted Lü Yi and appointed him as the supervisor of a bureau in charge of auditing documents from all the departments in the central government, as well as those from the regional governments.
 Although the full name of Lü Yi's position was zhongshu dianxiao lang (中書典校郎; "Gentleman Auditor of the Palace Writers"), he was also referred to as xiaoshi (校事; "auditor/inspector") or xiaoguan (校官; "auditing/inspecting official") in short.

 A harsh, cruel and treacherous man, Lü Yi abused the emperor's trust in him by picking on trivialities and falsely accusing numerous officials of committing serious offences.
 Along with his colleague Qin Bo (秦博), Lü Yi freely abused his powers to investigate and prosecute officials, many of whom were wrongfully arrested, imprisoned and tortured.